MavYT29/BetterDragon-Launcher/README.md

 - Big thank you to YSS and the admins, and here is their Discord: [YSS Community Discord Server](https://discord.com/invite/yss)

 ## Don't Forget ⚠︎
-- I can't publish the source code of my Crafter Launcher yet, but I will release it soon.
+- I can't publish the source code of my BetterDragon Launcher yet, but I will release it soon.